-It's Australian.
-It's super.
-And it's yours.
 Voting on resolutions at general meetings is a key ownership right and responsibility of company shareholders.
-For AustralianSuper, voting presents an opportunity to communicate our view on how companies are performing in creating long-term investment value for members.
-It has particular importance given our often large shareholding size.
+For AustralianSuper, voting presents an opportunity to express our views on company matters that can impact investment value for members.

-AustralianSuper votes on company and shareholder resolutions on issues such as director elections, remuneration plans, constitutional changes, mergers and acquisitions, and shareholder resolutions on a range of matters.
+AustralianSuper votes on company resolutions on matters such as director elections, remuneration plans, capital structure, and shareholder resolutions on a range of matters.